São Bernardo, Maranhão: History

+Administration

-District created under the name of Bernardo do Parnaíba, by provincial law n.
+The district was created under the name of Bernardo do Parnaíba, by provincial law n.
 121, of 04-10-1841, subordinated to the municipality of Caxias.

 Elevated to the category of village with the denomination of São Bernardo do Parnaíba, by the provincial law nº 550, of 07-30-1859, dismembered of Caxias.
 Headquarters in the current town of São Bernardo do Parnaíba.

-By the municipal law nº 30, of 09/26/1910, the districts of Melancias and Santa Quitéria are created and attached to the municipality of São Bernardo.
+By the municipal law nº 30, of 09/26/1910, the districts of Melancias and Santa Quitéria were created and attached to the municipality of São Bernardo.